Mastering Robot Manipulation with Multimodal Prompts through Pretraining and Multi-task Fine-tuning: Introduction

 However, relying solely on language instructions can be inefficient for describing intricate task details.
 For instance, directing a household robot to tidy out a living room is more straightforward with a combination of language and visual cues than using language alone.
 Also, when learning new tasks, words simply cannot convey as much information as video demonstrations~\citep{dasari2021transformers}.
 In addition, human communication is inherently multimodal, often combining speech with expressive gestures and demonstrations~\citep{drijvers2023multimodal}.
 Therefore, we are motivated to enhance a robot's comprehension of multimodal task prompts that interleave text and images.

-Training a robot to interpret multimodal prompts presents several challenges.
-The vision signals in the prompt may simply represent target objects, delineate a specific sub-goal, or offer in-context demonstrations.
-Here, the robot must first understand the underlying transition dynamics suggested by the multimodal prompts before tackling the overall task objective.
-This requires the robot to infer state transitions from language instructions, and also to be capable of inferring actions from image signals, i.e., inverse dynamic prediction.
-Furthermore, it is essential for the robot to pay attention to critical visual details, such as the orientation of an object shown in the image, as this can significantly influence its action prediction.
+Training a robot to interpret multimodal prompts involves several challenges.
+The vision signals in the prompt can represent target objects, delineate a specific sub-goal, or offer in-context demonstrations.
+The robot must understand the underlying transition dynamics suggested by the multimodal prompts before tackling the overall task objective.
+This requires the robot to infer state transitions from language instructions, and deducing actions from image demonstrations, a concept known as inverse dynamic prediction.
+Furthermore, it is crucial for the robot to focus on critical visual details, such as the orientation of an object shown in the image, as this can significantly influence its action prediction.

 Matching object appearance with textual representation can be achieved by multi-task imitation learning on a diverse set of tasks~\citep{jiang2023vima}.
-However, this method falls short in teaching robots to predict inverse dynamics due to the masking of future observations in multi-task imitation learning.
-To overcome this challenge, we introduce a two-stage training pipeline: inverse dynamic pretraining and multi-task finetuning (FT).
+However, imitation learning falls short in teaching robots to predict inverse dynamics, as future observations are often masked out when training to predict actions from current and history observations.
+To overcome this challenge, we introduce a two-stage training pipeline consisting of inverse dynamic pretraining and multi-task finetuning (FT).
 Our pretraining strategy first converts any robot trajectory into a motion-following task and then trains the robot to recover the action sequences given the observed image sequence.
 To capture fine-grained visual information, we design our multimodal prompt encoder by augmenting a pretrained LM with a residual connection (RC) adding from the input visual tokens to the encoded embeddings of the LM.